gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [] Consider putting in architecture to read/write data so we can test coverage with fixed values and compare changes with feature development.
 * [] make it so push! log only runs at every selected interval, and also make this match the frame interval for makie by having makie take the simSpec as default framerate.
 Could use CSV.Chunks, or maybe JLD2 has relevant functionality / we can just hack it in
 * [x] add kernel abstractions and AMDGPU and oneAPI and CUDA as formal extensions so that they are only precompiled when the script file to use this package includes 'use cuda'.
-* [] change vectors of structs to be structs of vectors, and add in relevant infrastructure to enable a resort of say the minboundary to change the order in the exact same way of the other elements of the simulation.

 * [x] check the naive unique pairs function for correctness.
 I was kinda just throwing stuff at a wall to see if it worked